mbazan23/quidditch/README.md

 ##     Generation of reports through stats kiosk

 We create a dns lookup, and then we look for the threat WDM in the kb.
-Later, this threat will be compared to a more up-to-date threat.

 ```ruby
 >> p = PFlow.new(Time.now, 0)
 >> p.dns_lookup('jameygibson.com', '1.2.3.4')